Latin American and Latinx Studies course catalog

 Program Overview

-Augustana's Latin American and Latinx studies program allows students to expand their awareness and understanding of Latin America, the Caribbean and Latinx communities in the United States through a transdisciplinary curriculum made up of a combination of in-class and experiential requirements.
+Augustana's Latin American and Latinx studies program allows students to expand their awareness and understanding of Latin America, the Caribbean and Latinx communities in the United States through an interdisciplinary curriculum made up of a combination of in-class and experiential opportunities.

 (1) LANGUAGE